OWASP/www-project-software-component-verification-standard/index.md

 The SCVS project will release a public preview on or around 16 April 2020.
 The project expects a final version to be available in May or June 2020.

+### Translations

+The project maintainers are actively looking for volunteers to translate SCVS into a number of languages.
+Please reach out on the projects Slack channel or on GitHub if interested.